aaronzpearson/midsprint/README.md

 Please see "sample_report.pdf" for an example of what you can create in minutes.

-Note: when using {midsprint} in your published work, please run `citation(midsprint)` for formatting.
+Note: when using {midsprint} in your published work, please run `citation("midsprint")` for formatting.

 ### Contact